 Muniment of Title

-Probating a will as a muniment of title is the fastest, most affordable way to probate a will in Texas.
-A muniment of title will allow the transfer of estate property to the beneficiaries named in the decedent’s will without the need for estate administration.
 To probate a will as a muniment of title, the requirement of having a valid, written will still applies.
-One additional requirement of this probate procedure is that the decedent must not have owed any debts, other than a mortgage on their house, at the time of their death.
+One additional requirement, as per the Harris County Probate Courts, of this probate procedure is that the decedent must not have owed any debts, other than a mortgage on their house, at the time of their death.

 At a minimum, your probate attorney will need to draft two documents that must be signed by the Applicant at the hearing.
 The first is called a Proof of Death and Other Facts, a document noting, among other things, information on the decedent’s death, place of residence, and will.
 The second is a proposed Order Admitting Will to Probate as a Muniment of Title, which will be signed by the judge after he hears your Application.
 Additionally, Bexar County Probate Courts also require that the Applicant sign an Oath of No Debts Against the Estate, on which the Applicant must swear that, to the best of their knowledge, the estate does not owe any debts other than those on real property.
 Depending on how the decedent’s will was drafted, additional witnesses and documents may be required.
 A Texas Probate Lawyer will advise you on the necessity of additional witnesses.